0xbiju/0xbiju.github.io/index.md

 Chin Pokies is a collection of 6,969 profile picture based NFTs with a focus on community, enjoyable art, and a utility-based component that we’re looking forward to implementing post-launch.
 The [utility-based component](/utility) will be implemented post-launch using funds from project mint sales (50% of the project must mint out).
 60% of mint sales will be reinvested into the project to cover additional fixed costs, additional development, events, future releases, and more.

-*Chin Pokies will be minting September 13th, 2022.
-Public sale price will be 0.0369 Ethereum, and Allowlist Presale price will be 0.021 Ethereum.*
+~~*Chin Pokies will be minting September 13th, 2022.
+Public sale price will be 0.0369 Ethereum, and Allowlist Presale price will be 0.021 Ethereum.*~~

+*Chin Pokies mint price has been reduced to 0.01 Ethereum.*
 ## Overview of the Team

 The team consists of 7 members with a wide breadth of skills.
 Using these skills cohesively, Chin Pokies are bringing a project with a growing community, great art, and rewards-based utility (in the future).
 Each member directs and manages their specified field: